 Can’t pay my aqua credit card

 If you can’t pay your Aqua Credit Card bill on time, you need to take action quickly.
 Do not ignore the situation and hope it will go away.
-Debt has a nasty habit of spiraling out of control.
+Debt has a nasty habit of spiralling out of control.

 If your Aqua Credit Card is one of several loan repayments you are struggling to make, you should consider setting up a Debt Management Plan with a reputable Debt Help Company.
-We recommend this company because they are leaders in the debt help industry and get excellent reviews.
+We recommend this organisation because they are leaders in the debt help industry and get excellent reviews.

 I cant’t pay my Aqua Credit Card, what should I do?

 The Aqua Credit Card was promoted as being able to rebuild your credit rating.
 This may well be possible.
 But that assumes you pay your credit card bill on time.
 It is not uncommon for people to have difficulties paying their Aqua Credit Card because it was promoted to people with a poor credit score.
 What you should do really depends on how much you owe.
 If you owe money to several lenders and cannot pay several of them, then it is fair to say you are in quite serious financial difficulty.
 You look at getting assistance from an experienced debt help organisation like this one.

 If on the other hand, you are able to pay all your bills apart from your Aqua Credit Card, it is likely that next month you may be able to save enough money to pay off your credit card bill.
 In which case we suggest that you contact Aqua and advise them of your situation.
 They may be willing to accept a delayed payment.

 I have multiple lenders demanding payment

 If you are behind on payments to multiple lenders you really should get help from an experienced Debt Help Organisation.

 - Become the main point of contact regarding your debt so your creditors stop contacting you